kworkflow/kworkflow/documentation/man/features/mail.rst

 ``git send-email`` is one of the most famous tools for handling that.
 The **mail** functionality aims to wrap this tool to simplify its usage and integrate it with other **kw** functionalities.
+If used inside of a linux kernel tree the send feature will auto populate the *to* and *cc* fields of each patch file with the appropriate maintainers and mailing lists fetched with the *get_maintainer.pl* script.
+It will also use the union of the recipients of each patch as the recipients of the cover-letter.

 .. note::
   Any option recognized by ``git send-email`` can be passed directly to it if